-Dr. Whittaker’s research and teaching interests encompass the integration of evidence-based practices into contemporary child and family services including residential treatment, therapeutic foster care and intensive community and family-centered treatment alternatives, child welfare history and cross-national comparisons of child and family policy and services.
-A frequent contributor to the professional literature, Dr. Whittaker is author/co-author/editor of 9 books and over 100 peer review papers and book chapters.
-In all, his works have been translated into Dutch, Danish, German, French, Italian, Japanese, Chinese and Korean.
-Dr. Whittaker earned an A.B. from Boston College and a M.S.W. from the University of Michigan.
+His research and teaching interests encompass the integration of evidence-based practices into contemporary child & family services including therapeutic residential care, therapeutic foster care and intensive community and family-centered treatment alternatives, child welfare history and comparative child, youth and family services.
+A frequent contributor to the professional literature, Dr. Whittaker is author/co-author/editor of 10 books and over 100 peer review papers and book chapters.
+In all, his works have been translated into Dutch, Danish, German, French, Hebrew, Italian, Japanese, Chinese and Korean.

 His latest book - Revitalizing Residential Care for Children and Youth: Cross-National Trends and Challenges (2023) in collaboration with Prof. Lisa Holmes (UK), Prof. Jorge F. del Valle (Spain) and Prof. Sigrid James (Germany) was published by Oxford University Press in its International Policy Exchange Series.
 This multi-year effort involved the work of 49 international scholars and provides a detailed and systematic review of how 16 countries with developed welfare and social service systems address the question of how differing societies assess current needs and future directions in their critical residential child and youth care sectors.